Bronkoknorb/type-draw-type-game/README.md

 Play online at: https://draw.gerty.roga.czedik.at

 This is an open-source Web/mobile version of the pen-and-paper game Telephone Pictionary (also known as Paper Telephone and "Eat Poop You Cat").
-It can be installed on mobile phones (tested on Android) by using the "Add to Home Screen" functionality.
+It can be installed on mobile phones (Android and iPhone) by using the "Add to Home Screen" functionality.

 Alternative (closed-source, to my knowledge) versions of the game are: [Drawception](https://drawception.com/), [Interference](https://www.playinterference.com/), [Doodle Or Die](http://doodleordie.com/), [Broken Picture Telephone](https://www.brokenpicturephone.com/), Telestrations, Cranium Scribblish, Stille Post extrem (offline Board games).